SPA BREAKS AND REST & REVIVAL - TEN OF THE BEST

 Limerick, Co Limerick

 No 1 Pery Square Hotel & SpaPatricia Roberts’s luxurious boutique hotel is a stunning property occupying a large corner site on Limerick’s most gracious Georgian square - overlooking a leafy park and only a minute’s stroll away from the City Art Gallery and, more surprisingly perhaps, the Frank McCourt/Angela’s Ashes museum, which is just around the corner.
-It is an unusual and rewarding hotel to visit, with a strong emphasis on good food - especially in its destination restaurant, Sash, and less formally in The Long Room, where local and seasonal produce is showcased with finesse.
-There is also a special focus on wine, with private dining and wine tastings offered.
-But if pampering is on your mind, the place to be is the vaulted basement, where the holistic Spa @ No. 1 offerings include a thermal spa (try the coal bunker sauna), sound wave therapy, tailor made programmes and a Zen garden; totally natural Sodashi products are used, along with the Voya organic range produced by the Celtic Seaweed Baths in Sligo - it all adds up to what is accurately described as a unique “Irish Spa” experience.
+It is an unusual and rewarding hotel to visit, with a strong emphasis on good seasonal food - especially the heritage of local Limerick produce, with local suppliers credited - in all areas, notably The Long Room which is a wonderfully atmospheric area where lunch, dinner and light bites are served.
+But if pampering is on your mind, the place to be is the vaulted basement, where offerings at the holistic No.1 Spa include a thermal spa (try the coal bunker sauna), sound wave therapy, tailor made programmes and a Zen garden; their totally natural Voya organic range is produced by the Celtic Seaweed Baths in Sligo - it all adds up to what is accurately described as a unique “Irish Spa” experience.

 Dingle Skellig Hotel